The 20 Best Split Hand Foot Malformation Doctors Near Me in Philadelphia, PA

 English

-Elizabeth Bhoj is a Pediatrics specialist and a Medical Genetics provider in Philadelphia, Pennsylvania.
+Elizabeth Bhoj is a Pediatrics specialist and a Medical Genetics provider practicing medicine in Philadelphia, Pennsylvania.
 Dr. Bhoj is rated as an Experienced provider by MediFind in the treatment of Split Hand Foot Malformation.
-Her top areas of expertise are Hardikar Syndrome, Coffin-Siris Syndrome, Acheiropody, Hypotonia, and Myringotomy.
+She is also highly rated in 34 other conditions, according to our data.
+Her clinical expertise encompasses Hardikar Syndrome, Coffin-Siris Syndrome, Acheiropody, Hypotonia, and Myringotomy.

 Learn about our expert tiers